CIAT-DAPA/GapAnalysis/README.md

 **Pre-analysis**
  - `GetDatasets` downloads the protected areas and ecoregions datasets from our data repository
- - 'OccurrenceCounts' creates a .csv file with counts of G, H, and those record types with coordinates for all taxa, based on input occurrence data
+ - `OccurrenceCounts` creates a .csv file with counts of G, H, and those record types with coordinates for all taxa, based on input occurrence data
- - 'Gbuffer' creates a circular buffer of user-defined size (default is 0.5 degrees, equivalent to ca. 50 km radius) around each G point for each taxon, which represents the geographic areas already considered to be sufficiently collected for ex situ conservation.
+ - `Gbuffer` creates a circular buffer of user-defined size (default is 0.5 degrees, equivalent to ca. 50 km radius) around each G point for each taxon, which represents the geographic areas already considered to be sufficiently collected for ex situ conservation.
 The output of this process is a raster (.tif)

 **Ex-situ Analysis**
  - `SRSex` calculates the Sampling Representativeness Score for _ex situ_ conservation